Solitary waves of moderate amplitude and dispersive radiation in the Serre equations: the extended KdV-Whitham approximation: Numerical modelling of solitary waves and dispersive radiation

-Initiating the 1D SSGGN equations with (\ref{KdVesol}) firstly for a wave with positive amplitude and secondly mapping $\eta \rightarrow - \eta$ we obtain figure \ref{fig_X_comp}.
-The domains for the 1D SSGGN equations are taken to be $t \in [0,175]$ and $\xi \in [-100,25]$ for $\epsilon = 0.2$.
+Initiating the 1D {\crr Serre} equations with (\ref{KdVesol}) firstly for a wave with positive amplitude and secondly mapping $\eta \rightarrow - \eta$ we obtain figure \ref{fig_X_comp}.
+The domains for the 1D {\crr Serre} equations are taken to be $t \in [0,175]$ and $\xi \in [-100,25]$ for $\epsilon = 0.2$.
 Data is extracted along the curve $X_{\mathrm{min}} = \epsilon (\xi + t) = 5$ and passed to the reduced order models where we solve for the domains $X \in [5,15]$ and $\xi \in [-100,25]$.
-We do not solve for the truncated and improved Gardner equations since they are in close agreement with the KdV equation.
+We do not solve for the truncated and improved Gardner equations since they {\crr produce results close to that of} the KdV equation.

 For the initial condition with positive amplitude the eKdV equation gives an important correction on the phase to the KdV equation and gives a more accurate description of the small oscillatory tail.
-The solitary wave of the eKdV equation has a small negative phase shift compared to the 1D SSGGN equations for this large value of $\epsilon$ and very long propagation time but the phase is in considerably better agreement than that of the KdV equation.
+The solitary wave of the eKdV equation has a small negative phase shift compared to the 1D {\crr Serre} equations for this large value of $\epsilon$ and very long propagation time but the phase is in considerably better agreement than that of the KdV equation.
 For the initial condition of negative amplitude the eKdV equation again demonstrates a better description than the KdV equation of the leading edge and dispersive wave train behind where the KdV equation quickly becomes out of phase.
-For large wavenumbers the eKdV equation begins to fail and this is explained by the increasing discrepancy between the linear dispersion relations of the 1D SSGGN and eKdV equations as the wavenumber increases.
+For large wavenumbers the eKdV equation begins to fail and this is explained by the increasing discrepancy between the linear dispersion relations of the 1D {\crr Serre} and eKdV equations as the wavenumber increases.